-The Youth Climate Report is a multilinear, interactive, database documentary film project using a platform of a Geographic Information System (GIS) map showcasing 400+ videos of climate research produced by youth from around the world.
-The project was first introduced to the UN in 2011 as a linear, one-hour documentary film incorporating five to six video reports on climate research made by students around the world.
+The Youth Climate Report is a multilinear, interactive, database documentary film project using a platform of a Geographic Information System (GIS) map showcasing 700+ videos of climate research produced by youth from around the world.
+A partner program of the United Nations Framework Convention on Climate Change, the project was first introduced to the UN in 2011 as a linear, one-hour documentary film incorporating five to six video reports on climate research made by students around the world.
 Delegates attending the annual climate summits known as the COP conferences asked for more content each year, so a new multilinear format using GIS technologies was introduced at COP21, the climate conference held in Paris, where it was used by all signatory countries of the Paris Accord in implementing climate action plans for their respective nations.

-The project was created, curated, and maintained by Mark Terry, a postdoctoral Fellow with the Dahdaleh Institute of Global Health Research and the Faculty of Environmental Studies.
-Dr. Terry is also the author of the book The Geo-Doc: Geomedia, Documentary, and Social Change, published by Palgrave Macmillan and to be released April 2, 2020.
+The project was created, curated, and maintained by Mark Terry, an Adjunct Professor at York University and Wilfrid Laurier University in Canada.
+Dr. Terry is also the author of the book The Geo-Doc: Geomedia, Documentary, and Social Change, published by Palgrave Macmillan.

 Please enjoy and share this video made by Youth Climate Reporter Hailey Thomas-Squirrell, the late Mike Palozzi, and NASA.
 And if you’re between the ages of 18 and 35, take the Earth Day Challenge: Make a 3-minute video telling the world why the Earth is important to you.
 Send a YouTube link to it to the UNFCCC’s Youth Climate Report at firstname.lastname@example.org and we’ll post the best ones.